affaible/embeddings-poc/README.md

 ----

 We can see some visual differences between the two groups, but it is not compelling.
-This is expected with off-the-shelf embeddings.
+This is to be expected with off-the-shelf embeddings.
 The technology and results work as expected at this point.
 We need to take this further to achieve tooling that assists with Box's Loop.

 ## Trained Model Embeddings